evgenyneu/js-evaluator-for-android/README.md

 ## How it works

-Behind the scenes it creats a `WebView` and feeds it your JavaScript code for evaluation:
+Behind the scenes it creates a `WebView` and feeds it your JavaScript code for evaluation:

     mWebView = new WebView(context);
     mWebView.loadUrl("javascript: myObj.returnResult('Hello World');");